-Riaz Ahmad, ed., Papers Presented at the Three Days International Conference on All India Muslim League (1906-1947), 18-20 December 2006 (Islamabad) Vol.I Published by National Institute of Historical and Cultural Research, Quaid-i-Azam University, Islamabad, 2006, 176.
+7 Riaz Ahmad, ed., Papers Presented at the Three Days International Conference on All India Muslim League (1906-1947), 18-20 December 2006 (Islamabad) Vol.I Published by National Institute of Historical and Cultural Research, Quaid-i-Azam University, Islamabad, 2006, 176.

-Sardar Mohammad Aurangzeb Khan pertained to a famous Pakhtun tribe "Gandapur" of Dera Ismail Khan.
+8 Sardar Mohammad Aurangzeb Khan pertained to a famous Pakhtun tribe "Gandapur" of Dera Ismail Khan.
 He was born in a Zamindar family and got his early education in Karachi and Dera Ismail Khan and then went to Peshawar where he completed his B.A. from Missionary College.
 He obtained his L.L.B.
 Degree from Aligarh University where he was the President of Muslim Student Union.
-He started his legal practice at Peshawar and remained in close contact with Sir Sahibzada Abdul Qayum Khan.
-He formed the first Muslim League Ministry in NWFP during 1943-45.

-in the assembly.
-He asked Nishtar (who was then an independent candidate) to join the ministry.
+He started his legal practice at however, was in trouble as he could not command a majority in the assembly.9 He asked Nishtar (who was then an independent candidate) to join the ministry.
 But Nishtar was not in favour of forming a ministry with the help of Hindu-Sikh Nationalists.
 He knew that such a ministry would meet the same fate as that of Sir Qayum.
-According to Nishtar, "I opposed the idea of forming a Muslim League Ministry because of the unfavourable circumstances like high prices and shortage of food and cloth etc." However, Aurangzeb convinced Nishtar to join the ministry.
+According to Nishtar, "I opposed the idea of forming a Muslim League Ministry because of the unfavourable circumstances like high prices and shortage of food and cloth etc."10 However, Aurangzeb convinced Nishtar to join the ministry.
 Thus on May 23, 1943 a Muslim League Ministry in NWFP was sworn in with Sardar Aurangzeb Khan as Chief Minister.
 His cabinet was consisted of Sardar Abdur Rab Nishtar, M. Samin Jan, Abdur Rehman Khan and Sardar Ajit Singh.
 The portfolio of Finance was handed over to Nishtar.